quadrismegistus/litlab-poetry/README.md

 Code used in the [Literary Lab](http://litlab.stanford.edu)'s [Trans-historical Poetry Project](http://litlab.stanford.edu/?page_id=13), involving myself ([Ryan Heuser](http://twitter.com/quadrismegistus)), [Mark Algee-Hewitt](https://twitter.com/mark_a_h), Maria Kraxenberger, J.D.
 Porter, Jonny Sensenbaugh, and Justin Tackett.
 We presented the project at DH2014 in Lausanne.
 The abstract is [here](http://dharchive.org/paper/DH2014/Paper-788.xml), but a better source of information is our slideshow (with notes) [here](https://docs.google.com/presentation/d/1KyCi4s6P1fE4D3SlzlZPnXgPjwZvyv_Vt-aU3tlb24I/edit?usp=sharing).
 We plan to publish the results of our 2+ year project as a Lab pamphlet sometime in 2015.

+The goal in the project is to develop software capable of annotating the following four features of poetic form:
+1. Stanzaic structure (Syllable scheme / beat scheme):
+  * An example scheme is: _10_ (Invariable) or _8-6_ (Alternating) or _10-10-10-10-10-6_ (Complex)
+  * Invariable schemes (e.g. Inv_10 = the poem is generally always in lines of 10 syllables in length, e.g. blank verse, sonnets, heroic couplets)
+  * Alternating schemes (e.g. _Alt_8_6_ = the poem alternates between lines of 8 and 6 syllables in length.
+Most common in ballads)
+  * Complex schemes (basically, everything more complex than the above two.
+Includes odes, free verse, etc)

 ## Quick start
 ### Run Open Mary